sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/intro-to-cyber-threat-intel.md

 Cyber Threat Intelligence (CTI) is evidence-based knowledge about adversaries, including their indicators, tactics, motivations, and actionable advice against them.

 Intelligence differs from data and information and is the correlation of data and information to extract patterns of actions based on contextual analysis.
-Threat intelligence can be gathered from TODO, from TODO, or from TODO.
+Threat intelligence can be gathered internally, from the community and forums, or from external sources such as public sources and threat intelligence feeds.

 There are a few different types of intelligence:
 * **Strategic Intel**: Looks into the organization's threat landscape and maps out risk areas